Go West (1940 film): Production

 As with A Night at the Opera and A Day at the Races, the Marxes played key comedy scenes from Go West live onstage on a pre-filming tour; this tour was much shorter than that for the first two films, lasting three weeks.

 Groucho was aged 49 during the filming of Go West, and his hairline had begun receding.
 As such, he took to wearing a toupee again throughout the film, as he did in the previous film, At the Circus.

-The railroad scenes were filmed on the Sierra Railroad in Tuolumne County, California.
+Some of the exterior railroad scenes were filmed on the Sierra Railroad in Tuolumne County, California.